shivannis/xandr-docs-public/xandr-docs/supply-partners/faq-integration-process.md

 Native: https://{DATACENTER}-ib.adnxs.com/cr?id={APN_CREATIVE_ID}&format=json
 ```

 ### Do you want us (the SSP) to do something with the *iurl*?
 Is it relevant for video bid responses ?
 Does this URL have some expiry policy ?
-I've tried to login to one of the examples and it seems that that URL is invalid?
+I've tried to login to one of the examples and it seems that the URL is invalid?

 The *iurl* represents the creative preview on our platform, and is a static url (see syntax above), i.e. does not expire.
 You may use it for pre-auditing purposes, creative caching, etc. The `id` parameter represents the Xandr creative ID and is unique on our platform.
 For video creative preview, attach the 'vast' format parameter to the *iurl* to view the xml, e.g. `https://fra1-ib.adnxs.com/cr?id=48265354&format=vast`